-The Board shall ensure that the District and campus improvement plans, as applicable, address all elements required by federal law for receipt of Title I, Part A funds, including elements pertaining to parent and family engagement.
+The Board shall ensure that the District and campus strategic plans, as applicable, address all elements required by federal law for receipt of Title I, Part A funds, including elements pertaining to parent and family engagement.
 The District-level and campus-level committees shall involve parents and family members of District students in the development of such plans and in the process for campus review and improvement of student academic achievement and campus performance.
 [See EHBD]

-Administrative Procedures and Reports
+Administrative Regulations and Reports

-The Superintendent shall report periodically to the Board on the status of the planning process, including a review of the related administrative procedures, any revisions to improve the process, and progress on implementation of identified strategies.
+The Superintendent shall report periodically to the Board on the status of the planning process, including a review of the related administrative regulations, any revisions to improve the process, and progress on implementation of identified strategies.